grantcurell/projects/CloudLink/README.md

 ## Connecting VMWare to CloudLink

+**WARNING** This option requires you to use the KMIP license.
+If you use another license the below indicated options will not be present.

 Connection to vSphere / VMWare works through a protocol called KMIP.
 KMIP is a protocol for communicating key information between key management servers and key management clients.
 Broadly speaking there are two ways which CloudLink can function in a VMWare environment:

 1. You can set up the CloudLink Center server and it can encrypt the virtual hard disks used by the various VMs.
 This is accomplished by running the CloudLink Agent on the individual VMs themselves.